Create and manage Load Balancer

 For SSL settings, since the authentication is process in the SSL Offloading method, you do not need to set SSL again at the server linked with a Load Balancer.
 We recommend you to set port 80 for the server port instead of setting both Load Balancer and server ports to 443.
 If you need to operate a service via HTTPS in the server as well, you can select HTTPS for the Server Protocol to configure it.

-• Select a Load Balancing Algorithm.
+• Select Load Balancing Algorithm.

-2. Certificate Settings
+2. Configure Certificate

 Note

-Among the certificates registered in Certificate Manager, Select a suitable certificate for the service and click the [Next].
+Among the certificates registered in Certificate Manager, Select a suitable certificate for the service and click [Next].

 • Check the versions that supports SSL and TLS.